 Duane M. DesParte was appointed as a Board Member of the Public Company Accounting Oversight Board by the Securities and Exchange Commission in December 2017 and sworn in on April 9, 2018.
 He was reappointed in May 2019.
 He was designated as Acting Chairperson from June 2021 to January 2022.
-His current term expires on October 24, 2023.
+He served until October 2023.

 He joined the Board after retiring from Exelon Corporation, where he served as corporate controller and in other financial roles for 15 years, following an 18-year career in the audit assurance business.